open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

     # processor name: cumulativetodelta
     cumulativetodelta:

-        # Convert cumulative sum metrics to delta
+        # Convert cumulative sum or histogram metrics to delta
         # if and only if 'metric' is not in the name
         exclude:
             metrics:
                 - "*metric*"